leapdao/docs/docs/tutorials/new-dapp/step-5-game-setup.md

 const checkUnlockTransaction = await checkCondition(unlockTransaction);
 showLog(checkUnlockTransaction, "Condition Check Result");

-// If you set wrong message or mess up your contract code  you will get error if (!checkUnlockTransaction.outputs) {
+// If you set wrong message or mess up your contract code you will get an error if (!checkUnlockTransaction.outputs) {
   showLog("Spending condition code or message data is wrong", "", "***");
   process.exit(1);
 }

 // In other case checkUnlockTransaction will have correct outputs
 // We will use those to update our spending condition for (let i = 0; i < checkUnlockTransaction.outputs.length; i++) {